imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 ### FFT background correction

-You can correct for uneven illumination and horizontal "scan lines" in transmitted light images acquired using confocal microscopes by using the native FFT bandpass function ({% include bc content='Process | FFT | Bandpass Filter...).'%}
+You can correct for uneven illumination and horizontal "scan lines" in transmitted light images acquired using confocal microscopes by using the native FFT bandpass function ({% include bc path='Process | FFT | Bandpass Filter...).'%}

 You can experiment with the settings to optimize the filtering and also choose to filter structures down to a certain number of pixels.
 The default value is 40 pixels.
 You can filter small structures up to a certain value.
 The default value is 3 pixels.
 The user can choose from a drop down menu whether to suppress stripes with None, Horizontal, or Vertical.
 The tolerance of direction can be chosen.
 The default is 5%.
 Finally, the user can choose whether to allow autoscale after filtering, saturation of the image when autoscaling, whether or not to display the filter, and whether or not to process an entire stack.